abdelrhmanshata/PlantDiseaseDetectionApp/README.md

 # PlantDiseaseDetectionApp
- An application used to diagnose some plant diseases using artificial intelligence and some treatment methods from specialists in the agricultural field

 * Plant Disease Detection App is an innovative Android application designed to assist farmers and gardeners in identifying plant diseases quickly and accurately.
 Leveraging the power of machine learning and cloud integration, Plant Disease Detection App is built using Java for Android development, TensorFlow Lite for on-device machine learning inference, and Firebase for cloud storage and authentication.